ejeschke/ginga/doc/dev_manual/canvas.rst

 .. code-block:: python

-    ap_region.add_canvas(canvas, r)
+    ap_region.add_region(canvas, r)

-``ginga_canvas_object_to_astropy_region`` provides the reverse transformation, taking a ginga canvas object and converting it to the closest representation as an astropy region.
+``ginga_canvas_object_to_astropy_region`` provides the reverse transformation, taking a Ginga canvas object and converting it to the closest representation as an Astropy region.

 .. code-block:: python